 Peter the pelican was an emblematic figure of Mykonos and a symbol of the island during the 30 years of his life.
-A local fisherman found it wounded in 1958, and afterwards it was nursed and supported by the locals who named it Petros, from ‘petra‘, which means rock in Greek – petra being the dominant architectural element of Mykonos and the Cyclades‘ Islands in general.
+A local fisherman found him wounded in 1958, and afterwards, he was nursed and supported by the locals who named him Petros, from petra, which means “rock” in Greek – petra being the dominant architectural element of Mykonos and the Cyclades in general.
 Thousands of tourists used to run after the island’s mascot every summer for a picture.
 To the disappointment of locals and tourists, Petros was killed by a car in 1985 and was mummified in Thessaloniki, according to the decision of the Municipality of Mykonos.
-Nowadays, three pelicans live in the island of Mykonos, one of which is named Petros to honor the island’s symbol.
+Nowadays, three pelicans live on the island of Mykonos, one of which is named Petros to honour the island’s symbol.